-Dramaturgs and playwrights study side by side, and examine creative and dramaturgical issues from various perspectives as writers, spectators and creative collaborators.
-There are opportunities to collaborate on an Interdisciplinary Project with MA Performance Makers and composers from the Department of Music.
-Final project texts, performed and directed by industry professionals, are presented at the Soho Theatre in London, attended by key industry representatives.
-Graduates are highly successful in obtaining commissions, dramaturgy posts and artistic directorships.
-Recent successes include:
+- You will have the opportunity to work on an interdisciplinary project with MA Performance Makers and composers from the Department of Music.
+Your final project texts, performed and directed by industry professionals at the Soho Theatre in London, and attended by key industry representatives.

 - Tena Štivičić (Three Winters National Theatre 2015)